Roddy O'Sullivan Ph.D.

 Nicole Kaminski - former graduate student now a research specialist at Moma Therapeutics, Cambridge MA.

-Marco de Vitis - visiting scientist now at Eppendorf Rome.
+Marco de Vitis - visiting scientist from Uni TRE Roma, Italy.

 Justin Roncaioli - former research assistant now doing a postdoc at Striepen Lab at Penn.